The Poorhouse Fair

-The Poorhouse Fair (1959) was the first novel by the American author John Updike.
+The Poorhouse Fair (1959) is the first novel by the American author John Updike.
 A second edition (New York : Knopf, 1977) included an introduction by the author and was slightly revised.

 Plot

 The residents of the Diamond County Home for the Aged prepare for their annual fair, a summer celebration at which they sell their crafts and produce to the people of the nearby town.
 The fair is at first rained out, and the young prefect, Conner, turns the "inmates" against him by arguing with the noble Hook (94 years old, a former teacher with strong religious beliefs).
 After the rain clears, some residents fling small stones at Conner.
 The novel examines the political and religious dialectics that exist among its characters and their respective generations.

 Critical reception

 The novel has been overshadowed by Updike's more popular works, and reviews have been mixed.
 As examples, Donald Barr of The New York Times deemed it "a work of intellectual imagination and great charity," while Commentary called it a "hearty but not very successful try at a first novel."

 Author and dramatist Richard Gilman acknowledges the “deficiencies in some central qualities” of the novel advanced by critics and offers this caveat:

 The Poorhouse Fair was a novel of great imaginative accuracy, a delicate ranging of the immediately felt against abstraction, ideology and mechanical ordering of existence…inconclusiveness was precisely what it depended on for the truth of its vision.
 Humility of this kind is so rare in fiction that some critics...were baffled and disgruntled by Updike’s refusal to do more than keep a fertile space open.

 Literary critic Whitney Balliet provides this appraisal of The Poorhouse Fair:

 John Updike, the poet and short-story writer, has done a startling thing in his first novel…producing, with almost academic precision, a classic, if not flawless, example of one…

 Balliet adds: The Poorhouse Fair couldn’t be farther from the thinly veiled, self-purgative catalog of an author’s adolescence that constitutes the usual first novel.
 Indeed, it seeks to enter into the minds of people ranging from their seventies well into their nineties, and, within the book’s purposes succeeds - no mean feat for a novelist born in 1932.